act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 - the elements are [included in the accessibility tree][included in the accessibility tree]; and
 - the elements have [matching][] [accessible names][accessible name] that are not empty (`""`); and
 - the elements have the same [programmatically determined link context][]; and
-- the purpose of the elements is not [ambiguous to users in general][].
+- the purpose of the elements is not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).

 **Note:** The test target for this rule is the full set of link elements that share the same [matching][] [accessible name][] and [programmatically determined link context][].